tsheinen/hack-preprocessor/README.md

 ## Description

-Currently this preprocessor supports two instructions `#call <label>` and `#ret`.
+Currently this preprocessor supports thre instructions `#call <label>`, `#ret`, and `#include`.
 The #call instruction will store the current address and jump to the provided label.
 The #ret instruction will retrieve the stored address and jump back to it.
 It is capable of storing multiple addresses at once - the upper limit is 16382 deep or whenever you overwrite the stack.
 Input can be provided from stdin or as a filename as the first argument.
+The include directive will copy and process files onto the end of the file like the C++ #include directive.
+Files are added onto the end so as to not alter the program entrypoint.

 ## Usage